Hsabonchi/JS/Lesson_1.md

 - Values can generally be accessed or changed at any time.
 - Every variable has a type: number,boolean etc

+  `A variable is something that stores data inside it A variable name by convention starts with lowercase.
+  `

 #### Declaring a Variable
      In JavaScript, you declare a variable via a var statement before you use it e.g   var myName= 'Hasan'